Every time you tear a leaf off a calendar, you present a new place for new ideas and progress.

 You open the door, and inside are behemoth stacks of STUFF–discarded toys, outdated clothes, boxes of old papers.
 Whether this describes your attic, garage, or closet, 2017 is the year to tackle the task of cleaning it out.
 It sounds daunting, but here are some simple tips on how to turn this chore into a…dare I say, fun?…task.

 Want to live to be 100?
-You can increase your odds simply by improving your diet.
-The people in the Blue Zones (the cities that have the most centenarians) seem to have it figured out, and following some of their diet and lifestyle choices can put you on the path to a longer, healthier life.
+There are some excellent examples of healthy habits for older adults around the world.
+The people in the Blue Zones (the cities and countries that have the most centenarians) seem to have it figured out, and following some of their diet and lifestyle choices can put you on the path to a longer, healthier life.
 But eating healthy doesn’t have to mean sacrificing flavor.
 Try incorporating these “super foods” into your meals; it is another easy way to up your chances of living to 100.

 Get a check-up